LexieData/LexieData.GitHub.io/bank.md

 To find out which country owed this much to IDA, I did this query:
 <img src="images/SQL Due to IDA.png?raw=true"/> <br>
  I had to **LIMIT** to 12 since the data set is too large for CSVFiddle.
+India owed the most money for a loan.
 This loan is for the SSA III project or the **"Third Elementary Education Project."** The aim of this project is to improve the quality of education for elementary students in India.

 ## Final Statement
 By using SQL for this snapshot of IDA data, I learned: